Guitar Lesson, Playing in Drop D

 - Shawn Colvin uses drop D on Polaroids - see my hub Guitar songs - Shawn Colvin for the chord shapes and a video.
 If you don't know her material, she's a great guitarist, singer and writer.

 - Beatles songs - whether or not they originally used Drop D - some did - many songs such as Norwegian Wood, Dear Prudence, Here comes the Sun sound better with Dropped D.

-As the tuning is almost the same as standard, you can play any of the chord shapes that you would normally use, but raising the low 6th string by two frets.
+As the tuning is almost the same as standard, you can play any of the chord shapes that you would normally use, but raising the low 6th string note by two frets, compensating for the tuning change.
 It makes sense to use the key of D, and what was once a weedy chord becomes a mighty champ with the low D added, with much better bass response, especially on an acoustic guitar.